fluentribbon/fluentribbon.github.io/index.md

 {% for member in site.data.members %}
  - [{{ member.name }}]({{ member.url }}) - {{ member.description }}
 {% endfor %}
 As is with any open source project there are many other contributors, you can see a full list on the [GitHub][contributors].
-Apologies if your name was lost during the move between version control systems.

 [license]: {{ site.data.github.repo }}/master/License.txt
 [github]: {{ site.data.github.repo }}